 The site has an area of 65 hectares, including a combination of City-owned land and designated parkland.
 Some of the land was formerly used as part of the landfill operation.
 Other land within the site is still in its natural state.

 Located in the Fraser Heights neighbourhood of the Guildford community, the lands are accessible from 115A Avenue near Roxborough Road in Guildford, and by way of a pedestrian access point north of 112 Avenue near 152 Street.
 Currently, the area where the landfill operated is covered with grass and is subject to surface undulations as the waste buried in the landfill consolidates.
 This area is closed to the public until it has been redeveloped as a new park.

 Other parts of the park site include wooded slopes, steep ravines, creeks and riparian areas.
 The property contains some noteworthy geological formations and some important ecological features, including large Douglas fir trees, rich wetlands and streams and a variety of wildlife species.

 As of December 4, 2013, the site is undergoing the final phases of remediation.
-Planning and design of the future park will begin soon.

 Get additional information about the Port Mann Park Project by calling Parks Planning & Design at 604-501-5050.